-School of Pharmacy Alumni
+College of Pharmacy Alumni

-Your connection to the Texas A&M School of Pharmacy doesn’t end when you graduate.
+Your connection to the Texas A&M College of Pharmacy doesn’t end when you graduate.
 Our alumni help to provide improved learning opportunities for current students while helping to advance the pharmacy profession in the communities where they live.

 There are many opportunities to engage with the School of Pharmacy, including mentoring future graduates, becoming a preceptor to help shape the pharmacy profession and taking part in service activities that strengthen the reach of the Aggie Network.